Flood warning extended until April 29

 BRACEBRIDGE (April 22, 2026) – The Ministry of Natural Resources (MNR) has extended the Flood Warning for Bracebridge-Minden-Parry Sound District until Wednesday, April 29 for the Muskoka River Watershed and Black River.

 MNR is advising municipalities and residents to take immediate action to safeguard homes and property.
 Flooding can occur quickly and with little or no warning.
 Several areas are experiencing elevated water levels and flows.
 In some locations, levels are comparable to those observed in 2019 and may result in localized infrastructure impacts and flooding.
+Residents who have sandbagged on Lake Muskoka should consider keeping them in place for a couple of weeks as water levels change with precipitation.

 Residents and visitors should anticipate lake and river water levels to start to stabilize in some areas over the next week, with decreases possible in some locations.